-Even though they both change colours as they grow, they often exhibit a greenish-black colour.
+Even though they both change colors as they grow, they often exhibit a greenish-black color.
 Mildew is also easier to remove and is less harmful.
-Most types of mould can cause health complications, but black mould is a special type that may even release toxic elements.
+Most types of mold can cause health complications, but black mold is a special type that may even release toxic elements.

 Black mould, also known as Stachybotrys, has a distinct smell of a stale, earthy scent of dirt and rotten leaves.
 It likes more humid areas than the rest and feeds on drywall, cotton, and cardboards, to name a few.
 Wet or flooded conditions are also ideal for black mould growth.

 How Can You Tell The Difference Between Mold And Black Mold?